cfrg/draft-irtf-cfrg-randomness-improvements/draft-cremers-cfrg-randomness-improvements.md

 extracts a key of length L suitable for cryptographic use.
 Lastly, let H be a cryptographic hash function that produces output of length M.

-The construction is simple: instead of using x when randomness is needed,
+The construction works as follows: instead of using x when randomness is needed,
 use:

 ~~~
-PRF(KDF(G(x) || H(Sig(sk, tag))), tag)
+PRF(KDF(G(x) || H(Sig(sk, tag1))), tag2)
 ~~~

-Functionally, this computes the PRF of a fixed string (tag) with a key derived from the CSPRNG output and signature over the fixed string (tag).
-See {{tag-gen}} for details about how "tag" should be generated.
+Functionally, this computes the PRF of a string (tag2) with a key derived from the CSPRNG output and signature over a fixed string (tag1).
+See {{tag-gen}} for details about how "tag1" and "tag2" should be generated.
 The PRF behaves in a manner that is indistinguishable from a truly random function from {0, 1}^L to {0, 1}^M assuming the key is selected at random.
-Thus, the security of this construction depends upon the secrecy of H(Sig(sk, tag)) and G(x).
-If the signature is leaked, then security reduces to the scenario wherein this wrapping construction is not applied.
-If G(x) is predictable, then security reduces to randomness of H(Sig(sk, tag)).
+Thus, the security of this construction depends upon the secrecy of H(Sig(sk, tag1)) and G(x).
+If the signature is leaked, then security reduces to the scenario wherein the PRF provides only a wrapper to G(x).

 In systems where signature computations are not cheap, these values may be precomputed in anticipation of future randomness requests.
 This is possible since the construction depends solely upon the CSPRNG output and private key.

-Sig(sk, tag) MUST NOT be used or exposed beyond its role in this computation.
+Sig(sk, tag1) MUST NOT be used or exposed beyond its role in this computation.
 Moreover, Sig MUST be a deterministic signature function, e.g., deterministic ECDSA {{RFC6979}}.

 # Tag Generation {#tag-gen}

-Tags SHOULD be generated such that they never collide with another accessor or owner of the private key.
+Both tags SHOULD be generated such that they never collide with another accessor or owner of the private key.
 This can happen if, for example, one HSM with a private key is used from several servers, or if virtual machines are cloned.

-To mitigate collisions, tag strings SHOULD:
+To mitigate collisions, tag strings SHOULD be constructed as follows:

-1. Include a unique timestamps or counter.
+- tag1: Constant string bound to a specific device and protocol in use.
+This allows caching of Sig(sk, tag1).
+Device specific information may include, for example, a MAC address.
-2. Include some data that is specific for a particular device, e.g., MAC address.
+See {{sec:tls13}} for example protocol information that can be used in the context of TLS 1.3.

-3. Be specific to the protocol in use.
-(See {{sec:tls13}} for an example string to be used in the context of TLS 1.3.)
+- tag2: Non-constant string that includes a timestamp or counter.
+This ensures change over time even if randomness were to repeat.

 # Application to TLS {#sec:tls13}